Law of Demand Explained with Examples

 Of course, all other things were not equal during this period.
 In fact, demand for jet fuel was further lessened because airlines' income also dropped at the same time.
 The 2008 global financial crisis meant that travelers cut back on their demand for air travel.
 The airlines' expectations about the price of jet fuel also changed.
 They realized it would probably continue to rise over the long term.
 The other two determinants of airline's demand for jet fuel stayed the same.
 They couldn't switch to another fuel, and their tastes or desire to use jet fuel didn't change.

 Retailers use the law of demand every time they offer a sale.
 In the short-term, all other things are equal.
-That's why sales are usually very successful in driving demand.
+Sales are very successful in driving demand.
 Shoppers respond immediately to the advertised price drop.
 It works especially well during massive holiday sales, such as Black Friday and Cyber Monday.

 The Law of Demand and the Business Cycle